MariuszReda/Schedule/README.md

 #compilation instruction

 before compiling
-check settings in file App.config and set in connectionString your connection address to the your local server insert your adresss with same name marker like below
+check settings in file App.config and set in connectionString your connection address to your local server, insert your adresss with same name marker like below.

 First adrress "defaultConnectionString" is for create DataBase
 ```cs